 Given\LongVersion{ a parameter valuation}~$\pval$, we denote by $\valuate{\A}{\pval}$ the non-parametric structure where all occurrences of a parameter~$\param_i$ have been replaced by~$\pval(\param_i)$.
-We denote as a \emph{timed automaton} any structure $\valuate{\A}{\pval}$, by assuming a rescaling of the constants: by multiplying all constants in $\valuate{\A}{\pval}$ by their least common denominator, we obtain an equivalent (integer-valued) TA\LongVersion{, as defined in \cite{AD94}}.
+In this work, we refer as a \emph{timed automaton} to any structure $\valuate{\A}{\pval}$.\footnote{ Technically, a timed automaton requires non-negative integer constants, while we define non-negative \emph{rational} valuations.
+So a TA can be obtained by assuming a rescaling of the constants: by multiplying all constants in $\valuate{\A}{\pval}$ by the least common multiple of their denominators, we obtain an equivalent (integer-valued) TA, as defined in \cite{AD94}. }